 Details of the Charity:Share this

-Richmond Aid aim to empower disabled people in the London Borough of Richmond upon Thames and surrounding areas, irrespective of their age, lifestyle or disability.
-They do this by providing advice and information about benefits and services, promoting independant living, and campaigning on local and national issues that affect disabled people.
+Richmond Aid aims to empower disabled people in the London Borough of Richmond upon Thames and surrounding areas, irrespective of their age, lifestyle or disability.
+They do this by providing advice and information about benefits and services, promoting independent living, and campaigning on local and national issues that affect disabled people.

 Vision - A barrier-free world with empowered disabled people who have independence and a sense of self-worth.